FrozenStove/Manatee/README.md

 # Manatee

-This is a simple web app written in TypeScript as an excercise.
+This is a simple web app written in TypeScript as an exercise.

 # How to run the app